Campervan facts that will change your life: the advantages of non-self-contained

 Spaceships are compact campervans that are packed with awesome features.
 Our daily rates start at $21 per day (in the low aka winter season) and we often have extra discounts and promotions running.
 Unlimited kilometres, no fee for one-way travel, changing your travel dates before pick-up and no hidden costs at all are all part of Spaceships' promises.

-Our campervans are equipped with bedding & linen, gas cooker, all cooking gear - pans, plates, cutlery, utensils - and a fridge/freezer (except for the Rocket budget model, which comes with a chilly bin instead).
+Our campervans are equipped with bedding & linen, a gas cooker, all cooking gear - pans, plates, cutlery, utensils - and a fridge/freezer (except for the Rocket budget model, which comes with a chilly bin instead).
 The luxury model - Dream Sleeper Mini - features a fully-equipped kitchen at the back of the vehicle with everything you need.
 It's all included in our low rates.
 The price you pay is what you see on the online quotation.

 2. Heaps of free or budget campsites for non-self-contained campervans